Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Image of John Henry Mohrmann Painting

-Petrus Weyts (Flemish, 1799-1855) - Ship Portrait of the American Bark *Manuel Ortiz, Otto F.N.
-Raven Commander passing Flushing 1850* – the vessel under full sail off Vlissingen with the pilot schooner "Antwerp No. 2" and a second view of the bark beyond - Reverse on glass painting – 62 x 82 cm (24 3/8 x 32 1/4 in.) – unsigned – The Werder Collection, Germany
+Petrus Weyts (Flemish, 1799-1855), attributed to - Ship Portrait of the American Bark MANUEL ORTIZ, Otto F.N.
+Raven Commander passing Flushing 1850 – the vessel under full sail off Vlissingen with the pilot schooner "Antwerp No. 2" and a second view of the bark beyond - Reverse on glass painting – 62 x 82 cm (24 3/8 x 32 1/4 in.) – unsigned – The Werder Collection, Germany

 Note: The bark *Manuel Ortiz* was built in 1849 by Mayr, it had 353 GRT and the shipping company was Bechtel & Schombey.
-Click on the image to enlarge the picture.
-The Photo Copyright of the image is with the Werder Collection.
+Click here or on the image to see larger illustrations.

 Image of Yorke Painting